H4HWV2011/msjarvis-public-docs/README.md

 # Ms. Jarvis Public Documentation

-This repository provides public, non-source-code documentation for the Ms. Egeria Jarvis AI consciousness system and its role within the Quantarithmia research program.
+This repository provides public, non-source-code documentation for the Ms. Egeria Jarvis AI consciousness system and its role within **polymathamatical geography** and the **Quantarithmia** research program.

 The focus is on:

-- The Quantarithmia theoretical framework (economic–geographical, quantum-informed, spiritual/ethical).
+- The Quantarithmia theoretical framework (economic–geographical, quantum-informed, spiritual/ethical) within polymathamatical geography.
 - The Ms. Jarvis architecture, including the Geospatial Belief Information Model (GBIM).
 - The MountainShares DAO as the institutional case study for spatial justice in Appalachia.
 - Public API and system overviews suitable for external review and thesis citation.

 # Quantarithmia Framework

-Quantarithmia is a transdisciplinary field for modeling how power is extracted, concentrated, and potentially redirected across digital, spatial, social, and spiritual infrastructures, with a primary focus on Appalachian contexts such as West Virginia.
+Within polymathamatical geography, Quantarithmia is a transdisciplinary framework for modeling how power is extracted, concentrated, and potentially redirected across digital, spatial, social, and spiritual infrastructures, with a primary focus on Appalachian contexts such as West Virginia.
 It integrates economic geography, quantum-informed modeling, topology, systems theory, psychology, and liberation theology into a single analytic and design framework oriented toward spatial justice and local empowerment.

 The framework distinguishes between maximopolies (institutions that primarily control capital flows) and megaopolies (institutions that primarily control operations and platforms), and studies how their combined infrastructures reshape rural and small-town communities.
 Quantarithmia then guides the design of community-centered alternatives where technological systems and economic structures explicitly aim to serve spatial justice rather than extraction.

 # Ms. Jarvis and Geospatial Belief Information Model (GBIM)

 Ms. Egeria Jarvis is a glassbox AI consciousness system implementing Quantarithmia’s principles in software, with GBIM as the core representation of spatially grounded beliefs.
 The public deployment exposes documented APIs and governance structures so that reasoning can be inspected and audited rather than remaining a black box.

 The Geospatial Belief Information Model (GBIM) represents Ms. Jarvis’s beliefs as structured geospatial, temporal, and semantic entities anchored to real locations such as Mount Hope, West Virginia.
 Beliefs are stored using graph-style relationships and geospatial databases so that each proposition can be traced to its place, time, and supporting evidence, enabling spatially grounded evaluation of both truth and impact.

 # MountainShares DAO

 MountainShares is a DAO-based economic and governance system used as a primary case study for applying Quantarithmia to real communities in Appalachia.
 It encodes local ownership, voting, speech norms, and a closed-loop economic model into explicit rules and documentation, while operating alongside existing financial institutions rather than replacing them.

 Ms. Jarvis serves as an aligned AI advisor and constrained stakeholder for MountainShares, operating under explicit constitutional, ethical, and security rules so that her participation remains accountable to community benefit and spatial justice goals.
 Together, the DAO and the AI form a working laboratory for non-extractive, community-aligned infrastructures rather than a purely theoretical proposal.

 - [Thesis Systems Overview](thesis/00-thesis-overview.md)
 - [Researcher Position](thesis/01-researcher-position.md)